andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 **5.2 – Screenshots**

-5\.2.6 – Screenshots of the scoreboards should always be taken by each clan and posted on Discord.
+5\.2.6 – Screenshots of the scoreboards should always be taken by each clan and posted in the #vcod_cup board on Discord.

 5\.2.7 – Only screenshots can be accepted as proof when there is a dispute about the score.